PascalCoinDev/PascalCoin/README.md

     - Implementation of the PIP-0013 (not exactly but with similar features)
   - Get account (code $0031)
     - This call will allow a simple third party app communicate directly to a node to get account info (balance, n_operation, name, public key... )
+  - Reserverd codes from $1000 to $1FFF
+    - A node will not break connection if those codes are used, but will response with ERRORCODE_NOT_IMPLEMENTED ($00FF)
 - MultiOperation: PIP-0017
   - Multioperation allows a transactional like operations, they can include transactions and change info operations in a signle multioperation
     - Allow to send coins from N accounts to M receivers in a transaction mixing, without knowledge of how many coins where sent from "Alice" to "Bob" if properly mixed